hoangteo0103/CommandOSS/README.md

-# 🎫 NFT Ticket Marketplace
+# 🎫 NFT Ticket System

-A decentralized marketplace for buying and selling NFT event tickets built on the Sui blockchain.
+A decentralized ticket system for organizing events and for buying and selling NFT event tickets built on the Sui blockchain.
 This platform enables secure peer-to-peer transactions for premium event experiences through blockchain-verified digital tickets.

 Now lived on https://eventify-five-wheat.vercel.app/
 ## 🏗️ System Architecture